ganelson/inform/resources/Documentation/Writing with Inform.md

 >
 > The window must be open and must be a `text grid window`, or else run-time problems are thrown.
 The _cursor_ for such a window is the position where the next character is printed, and like all cursors, it moves forward with each printing.
 >
-> The top left position in a grid is row 0, column 0.
-If the grid is, say, 80 characters wide by 3 characters high then the top right is row 0, column 79, and the bottom right is row 2, column 79.
-This phrase intentionally tries to deal with out-of-range column values in a forgiving way: if the column is a negative value, it's rounded up to 0, and if it exceeds the width of the grid, the position is column 0 on the _next_ row.
-If the row is negative, that throws a run-time problem, but if the row exceeds the possible height, all that happens is that any text printed there is invisible.
+> The top left position in a grid is row 1, column 1.
+For example, if the grid is, say, 80 characters wide by 3 characters high then the top right is row 1, column 1, and the bottom right is row 3, column 80.
+If the row and column supplied lie within the rectangle, that's where the cursor moves to.
+If not:
 >
+> - if the column is a negative value or zero, it's rounded up to 1, the leftmost position;
+> - if the column exceeds the width of the grid, the cursor moves to column 1 on the _next_ row;
+> - if the row is a negative value or zero, a run-time problem is thrown;
-> So the net effect is that the cursor column is always in range after this call, but that the row might perhaps be off the bottom, in which case any text printed will be thrown away and not displayed.
+> - if the row exceeds the height of the grid, the cursor is allowed to occupy this off-the-bottom position, but any text printed there is thrown away without being displayed.

 Glk windows have two `number` properties, `rock number` and `glk window handle`: see the Glk reference documentation for what they mean. `glk window handle` is what the Glk spec calls the window ID, and it therefore exists only for open windows.
 A glk window has handle 0 if and only if it is closed.